 If you can’t recall when you last replaced your filter, switch off your AC fully and take out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be situated in an adjoining filter holder or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you can’t see any light, you should replace it.

 Weeds, grass and shrubbery can block your condensing unit.
 This could limit its airflow, lower its energy efficiency and change your comfort.
 Here’s how you can get your system operating properly again.

 - Turn off power fully at the breaker or outside device.

 - Remove plant waste around the equipment.
 Once you’ve cleared bigger debris within a two-foot range, you can use a fine-bristled brush or vacuum to gingerly remove dust from the equipment’s fins.
-Crooked fins can also hurt efficiency, so you can attempt to correct them with a dinner knife.
+Crooked fins can also hurt efficiency.

 - Use a hose nozzle to slowly clean the fins from inside the system.
 Be careful to avoid getting liquid on the fan motor.